 Most varieties of strawberries produce runners, also known as stolons.
 These runners will eventually develop their own roots, resulting in a clone plant.
 Once these adventitious roots establish in the soil, the runners begin to dry up and shrivel away.
 For this reason, using strawberry plant runners for propagation makes it especially easy to make more plants.

 When to Cut Strawberry Runners

-Since many people choose to pinch out runners anyway in order to allow plants to concentrate their energy on making large fruits, you can cut them off as they appear and pot them up rather than simply tossing them.
+Since many people choose to pinch out runners in order to allow plants to concentrate their energy on making large fruits, you can cut them off as they appear and pot them up rather than simply tossing them.
 However, most people think late summer or fall is an ideal time for when to cut strawberry runners, just prior to winter mulching.
 Basically, anytime between spring and fall is okay as long as the runners have produced adequate root growth.

 Strawberry plants usually send out a number of runners, so choosing some for cutting shouldn’t be too difficult.
-Depending on how many you want to grow, 3-4 should be good to start with.
+Depending on how many you want to grow, three or four should be good to start with.
 Carefully pull each runner away from the mother plant.
 Keep the closest runners to the mother plant for propagating, as these are the strongest and pinch out and discard those that are the furthest away.

 Growing Strawberry Runners

 While you can leave the runners to root where they are, it usually helps to let them root in a container of their own so you won’t have to dig up the new plant later.
 Again, this is personal preference.
 If you choose to root in a pot, go with something about 3-4 inches in diameter.
 Fill the pots with moist peat and sand and then sink them into the ground near the mother plant.